ChrisWhealy/Cordova-Create/README.md

 <a name="header11_4"></a>
-###11.4) Multiple Place Holders
+###11.4) Multiple Placeholders
-You can add as many place holders as you like within a single string value.
+You can add as many placeholders as you like within a single string value.
 So for instance, you might choose to define the content of the `<author>` element like this:

     "content": ["Written by $env(USER), better known as $npm(init.author.name) and whose email address is either $git(user.email) or $npm(init.author.email)"]

-Assuming you have referenced an existing variable, all place holders will be substituted with the referenced variable's current runtime value.
+Assuming you have referenced an existing variable, all placeholders will be substituted with the referenced variable's current runtime value.

 <a name="header11_5"></a>
-###11.5) Place Holder Reference Errors
+###11.5) Placeholder Reference Errors
 **IMPORTANT**

-1. If you reference a variable name that does not exist, then the place holder will be replaced with an empty string.
+1. If you reference a variable name that does not exist, then the placeholder will be replaced with an empty string.
-2. On *NIX machines, all place holder names are case-sensitive!
+2. On *NIX machines, all placeholder names are case-sensitive!
-3. When using the `$env()` place holder to reference environment variables, you may only specify variables that NodeJS can access via its `process.env` object.
+3. When using the `$env()` placeholder to reference environment variables, you may only specify variables that NodeJS can access via its `process.env` object.
 This is usually a smaller list than is displayed if you type `set` from a command prompt.